jithin-k-sreedharan/reflections/lesson_3_reflections.md

     git remote # To see the added remote git remote -v # To see the details of added remote, "v" for verbose git push origin master # git push <origin> <master>
     ```
+* Reflections: When would you want to use a remote repository rather than keeping all your work local?
+    - To keep safe all my code and data of a project in a cloud
+    - To share and collaborate projects with other people
+* Pulling from the remote to local repository
+    ``` bash
+    git pull origin master # git pull <remote_name> <branch_name>
+    ```